School of Information

 LIS 5474.
 Business Information and Competitive Intelligence (3).
 This course introduces students to business information and competitive intelligence for information and technology professions, covering techniques for locating business and competitive intelligence information, and how to analyze, interpret and report the results of business and competitive intelligence research.

 LIS 5484.
 Introduction to Data Networks for Information Professionals (3).
 This course discusses networking and telecommunications technologies, and management of modern data networks, with emphasis on the building blocks of local and wide area networks.
 Subjects covered include networking architectures, topologies, models, layers, protocols, IP sub netting, equipment, operating systems, security and various tools and utilities.
-Also covered are economic and policy issues inherent to telecommunications, and management skills that the professional in this field needs to master.
+Also covered are economic and policy issues inherent to telecommunications, and management skills that the professional in this field need to master.

 LIS 5485.
 Introduction to Information Technologies (3).
 This course introduces students to Information Technology (IT) on a theoretical and practical level.
 The course reviews the underlying concepts of IT as embodied in operating systems, hardware, application software, Website creation, and networks.
 It ensures that all students have mastered minimum skill and knowledge sets and are prepared to carry out assignments requiring IT skills through the program.